On predictive inference for intractable models via approximate Bayesian computation: Illustrative examples

 \subsection{Stochastic Lotka-Volterra model}

 We consider the Lotka–Volterra model which is a Markov jump process that describes the continuous-time evolution of a population of predators interacting with a prey population.
-This model also serves as a basic example of stochastic kinetics networks used to model the evolution of interacting molecules, for further details see e.g.~\citet{Wilkinson2018}.
-The size of the prey population at time $t\in[0,T]$ is denoted by $\yone_t$ and similarly $\ytwo_t$ is the predator population.
-We denote $y_t \eqdef (\yone_t,\ytwo_t)$.
-The model dynamics are Markovian with the transition probabilities determined as
+This model also serves as a basic example of stochastic kinetics networks used to model the evolution of interacting molecules, see e.g.~\citet{Wilkinson2018}.
+The size of the prey population at time $t$ is $\yone_t$ and similarly $\ytwo_t$ is the predator population.
+We also denote $y_t \eqdef (\yone_t,\ytwo_t)$.
+The model dynamics are Markovian with the transition probabilities

-where $\gamma_{\theta}(z) \eqdef \theta_1 z_1 + \theta_2 z_1 z_2 + \theta_3 z_2$, $\deltat$ is a small time increment and $\theta = (\theta_1,\theta_2,\theta_3)$ are positive rate parameters.
+where $\gamma_{\theta}(w) \eqdef \theta_1 w_1 + \theta_2 w_1 w_2 + \theta_3 w_2$, $\deltat$ is a small time increment and $\theta = (\theta_1,\theta_2,\theta_3)$ are positive rate parameters.

 While the likelihood function associated with this model is intractable (except for some special scenarios), realizations can be simulated given any initial state and parameters $\theta$ using the Gillespie algorithm \citep{Gillespie1977}.
-The Markov property implies that one can also simulate from $\pdf(\tl{y}\cond y,\theta) = \pdf(\tl{y}\cond y_T,\theta)$ where $\tl{y}$ represent the population sizes at some future time points, $y$ the observed populations at some (discrete) time points and $y_T$ the observed populations at the last observation time $T$.
-However, if e.g.~only the prey population is observed then \ABCF{} approach does not directly apply because $y_T$ is not fully known.
-Particle MCMC methods can be in principle used for inference in the noisy case, see \citet{Wilkinson2018} and references therein for details.
-In this paper we however limit our attention to ABC prediction in the non-noisy setting.
+The Markov property implies that one can also simulate from $\pdf(\tl{y}\cond y,\theta) = \pdf(\tl{y}\cond y_{\tp},\theta)$ where $\tl{y}$ represent the population sizes at some future time points, $y$ the observed populations and $y_{\tp}$ the observed populations at the last observation time $\tp$.
+However, if e.g.~only the prey population is observed then \ABCF{} approach cannot be directly implemented via Gillespie algorithm because $y_{\tp}$ is not fully known.
+Particle MCMC methods can be in principle used for inference in the noisy case, see \citet{Wilkinson2018,Warne2020} and references therein for details.
+In this paper we however limit our attention to ABC methods in the non-noisy setting.